 Discriminations about competence will always have an element of subjectivity to them.
 Our intention is to create a system that both supports the process of forming these judgments and also brings some consistency and transparency to the process.
-As we mentioned before, slippage from the core model can occur during the transition from the early vision of an approach (or from research on it) to its mainstream application.
+As mentioned before, slippage from the core model can occur during the transition from the early vision of an approach (or from research on it) to its mainstream application.
 This can dilute the model's potency.
-A key part of our intention is to provide the discipline of a structure, which offers a reminder of what is considered core to skilful mindfulness-based teaching.
+A key part of our intention is to provide the discipline of a structure, which offers a reminder of what is considered core to skilful mindfulnessbased teaching.
+As we evolve our understanding of this territory, we are keen to collaborate across cultures and geography to build understanding of how this process can be sensitive and responsive to trauma and culture.